Josephson effects in an interaction-asymmetric junction across the BCS-BEC crossover: Introduction

 Furthermore, motivated by the recent experimental progress in ultracold atom physics, it is interesting to consider the Josephson junction with an interaction asymmetry.
 The spatial control of the interaction strength~\cite{PhysRevLett.122.040405} enables us to study a tunneling junction in which the two sides are tuned to different regimes of the BCS-BEC crossover.
 The asymmetric junction may be realized in condensed-matter systems by connecting weakly-coupled and strongly-coupled superconductors.
 Along this direction, the proximity effect and the Kibble-Zurek mechanism in the normal-superfluid spatial junction have been discussed theoretically~\cite{PhysRevA.107.063314}.

 On the other hand, the bias of the interaction strength between the two reservoirs should be distinguished from ordinary thermodynamic biases such as chemical potential and temperature differences.
 A thermodynamic bias is generally associated with a field conjugate to a conserved quantity, for example $\mu$ to particle number and $T$ to energy transport~\cite{PhysRev.135.A1505}.
 In contrast, the interaction coupling does not play such a role and cannot be regarded as a thermodynamic bias in the strict sense.
-Indeed, the expectation value of the corresponding interaction operator, closely related to Tan's contact~\cite{tan2008energetics,tan2008large,tan2008generalized}, is not a conserved quantity.
+Although the expectation value of the corresponding interaction operator is closely related to Tan's contact~\cite{tan2008energetics,tan2008large,tan2008generalized}, as the contact is regarded as a conjugate thermodynamic variable of the inverse scattering length $a^{-1}$~\cite{PhysRevA.86.013626}, this conjugacy is different from that between $\mu$ and the particle number or that between $1/T$ and the energy.
+While the latter quantities are conserved and obey local continuity equations, the interaction strength is an externally controlled parameter of the Hamiltonian, and the contact is a generalized force measuring short-range pair correlations rather than a conserved density.
+Accordingly, there is no conserved contact current that would mediate equilibration between reservoirs.
 Nevertheless, the interaction-asymmetric junction provides an experimentally tunable nonequilibrium transport that reshapes the quasiparticle spectrum and modifies the Josephson tunneling dynamics.
 In this sense, it serves as a useful control knob for transport, even though its status differs from that of conventional thermodynamic driving forces.
 In the deep BEC regime, where fermion pairs behave as tightly bound bosonic dimers, this interaction-related degree of freedom may become more closely connected to an approximately conserved dimer density, further motivating the investigation of Josephson transport under the interaction asymmetry.